-Huckleberries grow abundantly along the old Barbary coast of California.
-The word huckleberry is actually a corruption of the word whortleberry, though to some it might seem something of an improvement.
-The huckleberry, a cousin of the blueberry, is known by various other sparkling monnikers including: farkleberry, wonderberry, hurtleberry, sparkleberry, and my personal favorite, dangleberry.
+Huckleberries can be foraged along the North Coast of California.
+The word Huckleberry is actually a corruption of the word whortleberry, though to some it might appear as an improvement.
+The huckleberry, a cousin of the blueberry, is also known by various other monnikers including: farkleberry, wonderberry, hurtleberry, sparkleberry, and the ever-popular, dangleberry.

-Renowned pie-lover Henry David Thoreau has been known to praise the huckleberry as among the finest fruits of the wild.
-Here’s a nice way to enjoy its sharp-sweet antioxidental intensity for breakfast.
+Renowned pie-lover Henry David Thoreau once praised the huckleberry as among the finest fruits of the wild.
+We heartily concur.
+Here’s a nice way to enjoy the huckleberry’s sharp-sweet intensity for breakfast.

 Huckleberry Ricotta Pancakes

 1-1/2 cups all-purpose flour

 4 eggs, separated yolks and whites